 Thanks to the collaboration between sales territories, you can regularly update your ideal prospect definition, goals and supporting resources.
 This will give you a competitive advantage across territories and help you maximize sales results.

-Use the five steps we outlined to start serving a new sales territory.
 Since new territories can be as small as new neighborhoods and as large as a country on a different continent, the amount of time it will take you to find your footing will vary based on your specific situation.

 Take your time to define and research your new territory, build a sales territory plan, and start with your experienced sales reps to kick off your sales activities in a new territory.
 From there, you’ll have the foundation to grow by hiring reps that know the territory well and expand your team to reach even more prospects and close more sales.